7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Entrance to The Cathedral in Strasbourg, France

-When we visited the famous Strasbourg church, before entering we took time to marvel at the meticulous stone carvings on the façade, which rise above the arches of the front doors.
+When we visited this famous Strasbourg church, we took time to marvel at the meticulous stone carvings on the façade, which rise above the arches of the front doors.
 The carved cast of characters and intricate details extend to the top of the spire, which we could only see when we took a few steps backward into the cobblestoned square.

 13th century stained glass windows at Cathedral in Strasbourg, France

-Inside the cathedral we gazed up at the Great Organ, clinging to the side of the nave like a barnacle, and inspected the delicately sculpted stone pulpit.
-From there, we turned back toward the entrance of the church for a wonderful view of the colorful Rose Window with sunlight streaming through it.
+Inside we gazed up at the Great Organ, clinging to the side of the nave like a barnacle, and inspected the delicately sculpted stone pulpit.
+From there, we turned back toward the entrance for a wonderful view of the Rose Window with sunlight streaming through it.
 Standing in the South Transept, we found the highly-touted Pillar of Angels and Astronomical Strasbourg Cathedral Clock.

 Strasbourg Astronomical Clock